grame-cncm/faustwasm/library.md

 ### High-level API <a name="high"></a>

-*TO REWORK ?
-A high-level API is available to compile a DSP program and create the audio node, either monophonic or polyphonic.
-It is described in `index.d.ts`.
-More generally, the `Faustxxx.d.ts`files describe interfaces and `index.d.ts` describes functions and includes the interface files.*
+A high-level API is available to compile a DSP program and create the audio node, either monophonic or polyphonic using `createNode`.
+Offline processing monophonic or polyphonic nodes can be created using `createOfflineProcessor`.
+FFT processing nodes can be created using `createFFTNode`.
+It is described in `FaustDspGenerator.ts`.

 ### How to use with typescript <a name="tsuse"></a>